stagerightlabs/symfony-starter/README.md

 ## Instructions

-To create a new application clone this repo locally and then wipe the git history:
+To create a new application clone this repo locally and then wipe the git history.
+You will need to do this from the project root:

 ```
 rm -fr .git